-The Stroke HIT encompasses five workstreams:
+The Stroke HIT has five workstreams:

-The Group brings together people with direct experience of stroke and stroke services in Bristol, North Somerset and South Gloucestershire, with representatives from Health watch and stroke charities (Stroke Association/Bristol After Stroke) to provide advice and assist with the co-design of stroke research and service evaluation projects as directed by the Stroke HIT.
+The Group brings together people with direct experience of stroke and stroke services in Bristol, North Somerset and South Gloucestershire, with representatives from Healthwatch and stroke charities (Stroke Association/Bristol After Stroke) to provide advice and assist with the co-design of stroke research and service evaluation projects as directed by the Stroke HIT.

 Having a formal structure which directly links the Stroke HIT and the BNSSG Stroke Programme Board also provides a means for stroke affected people to have their voices heard by senior decision makers within the health and social care system and comment on and influence, the design of stroke services and quality outcomes, along with offering insight into the effectiveness of stroke focused education and training provision.

 To ensure that healthcare professionals and support workers working in the Bristol North Somerset and South Gloucestershire (BNSSG) locality in health and social care with people affected by stroke have access to contemporary holistic stroke education.